Li Yuchun: 2015–present: Yellow Stone

+Public image

+Li's distinct visual effect and costume style has received global acclaim.

 Philanthropy

 In 2006, China Red Cross Foundation founded a special purpose fund titled Yumi Love Fund with the help of Li and her fans.
 As of March 2011, the fund received donation of more than 7 million Chinese yuan from over 40,000 people.
 The funds raised were used to cover the medical expenses for 33 children with critical illness, and the construction of five clinics in Anhui, Sichuan, Gansu, Henan.
 In 2010, the fund allocated 500,000 Chinese yuan to relieve the people in the disaster of 2010 China drought and dust storms, and allocated 1 million Chinese yuan to relieve the people in the disaster of 2010 Yushu earthquake.
 In 2011, the fund allocated 420,000 Chinese yuan to help 30 hearing-impaired children having rehabilitation.